Updated: Mar 5

 It was heartwarming to hear the care staff whooping and laughing as the fireworks lit the sky.
 Arthur timed his playing for “in-between the bangs” once the fireworks started.
 It wasn’t until after the last one went off that we realised we had an audience of over 40 people on the other side of the canal!
 They waved and clapped at us cheerfully.

-To finish off the evening Arthur and I sang a couple of residents' songs.
-It was the first time I had performed E.J’s song for her, and she sat engaged for its entirety.
+To finish off the evening the musicians sang a couple of residents' songs.
+It was the first time Resident E.J had heard her song performed live.
+She sat engaged for its entirety.
 The evening was a great success.
 We were all agreed that the sense of escapism was powerful.
 As we performed in the twilight it didn’t feel like we were in a care home at all, let alone being in a care home during a pandemic.